-- 1) How well does the management plan support the project requirements and logically lead to the deliverables required in the RFP? - 2) How well is accountability completely and clearly defined? - 3) Is the organization of the project team clear? - 4) How well does the management plan illustrate the lines of authority and communication? - 5) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 6) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? - 7) To what degree is the proposal practical and feasible?
+- 1) How well does the management plan support all the project requirements and logically lead to the deliverables required in the RFP? - 2) How well is accountability completely and clearly defined? - 3) Is the organization of the project team clear? - 4) How well does the management plan illustrate the lines of authority and communication? - 5) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 6) Does it appear that the offeror can meet the schedule set out in the RFP? - 7) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? - 8) To what degree is the proposal practical and feasible?

 SEC.
-5.08 CONTRACT COST (COST PROPOSAL)
+5.07 CONTRACT COST (COST PROPOSAL)